-VHS Revival sinks its teeth into Tom Holland’s cute antidote to the slasher sub-genre
+VHS Revival sinks its teeth into Tom Holland’s devilish antidote to the slasher sub-genre

-Fright Night may not have the comic book appeal of The Lost Boys, but as a genre movie it is much more skilfully defined.
-Don’t get me wrong, I too am a fan of Joel Schumacher’s brightly coloured cultural phenomenon, but for me it treads a line between horror and comedy without ever really excelling at either.
+Fright Night may not have the comic book appeal of The Lost Boys, but as a genre movie it is much more skilfully defined, beginning with one of, if not THE most memorable poster of the entire decade (isn’t it just beautiful?).
+Don’t get me wrong, I too am a fan of Joel Schumacher’s brightly coloured cultural phenomenon, but for me it treads a unique line between horror and comedy without ever really excelling at either.
 That’s not necessarily a bad thing, but I enjoy The Lost Boys more as a pop culture experience that evokes the kind of big-haired, neon nostalgia that defined the era for a generation.
 When it scares it scares, particularly when Kiefer Sutherland is onscreen, and its woozy, new wave fantasy makes for quite the heady delight.

 Peter Vincent – I have just been fired because nobody wants to see vampire killers anymore, or vampires either.
 Apparently all they want to see are demented madmen running around in ski-masks, hacking up young virgins.

-Beneath his suave exterior, Dandridge is also devastatingly brutal, cutting a fearsome figure both before and after transformation, as Ghostbusters special effects maestro Richard Edlund delivers some of his best work, creating a series of transformations that are both genuinely gruesome and utterly self-knowing.
-Sarandon is also reserved for the most part, refusing to overwhelm proceedings the way a lesser hand may have.
-This is key to a movie in which the antagonist remains largely concealed, and Dandridge is not one for opulent displays of savagery.
-Instead, his evil is casual, his feasting effortless, and a seething synth score from The Terminator‘s Brad Fiedel encapsulates his sensual-modern-man-with-carnal-tastes quite exquisitely.
-A nightclub dance with the film’s love interest shows Sarandon at his most ostentatiously debonair, while his gentle yet oppressive recruitment of the movie’s geeky loner Evil Ed allows the youngster to step out of the shadows and into the darkness.
+Beneath his suave exterior, Dandridge is also devastatingly brutal, cutting a fearsome figure both before and after transformation, Ghostbusters special effects maestro Richard Edlund delivering some of his best work through a series of transformations that are both genuinely gruesome and utterly self-knowing.
+Sarandon is also reserved for the most part, refusing to overwhelm proceedings the way a lesser hand may have, which is key to a movie in which the antagonist remains largely concealed.
+Dandridge is not one for opulent displays of savagery.
+His evil is casual, his feasting effortless, a seething synth score from The Terminator‘s Brad Fiedel beautifully encapsulating Sarandon’s sensual modern-man-with-carnal-tastes.
+A nightclub dance with the film’s love interest shows Dandridge at his most ostentatiously debonair, his gentle, yet oppressive recruitment of the movie’s geeky loner Evil Ed allowing the youngster to step out of the shadows and into the darkness.

-Much like Vincent, what makes Jerry such a unique character is the era in which he finds himself, and the smug casualty he exudes while embracing it.
+Much like Vincent, what makes Jerry such a distinctive character is the era in which he finds himself, and the smug casualty he exudes while embracing it.
 Dandridge is as cocksure as they come, safe in the knowledge that vampires have long-since become passé.
-Not only do people not believe in them, they are no longer a part of society’s consciousness, and his ’80s incarnation brazenly claims as many victims as he desires, confident that knife-wielding psychos are the suspects of the day.
+Not only do people not believe in them, they are no longer a part of society’s consciousness, which allows his 80s incarnation to brazenly claim as many victims as he desires, confident that knife-wielding psychos are the suspects of the day.
 When Vincent gives Dandridge some fake holy water to drink, our supercilious vamp downs the liquid with a gleeful relish, chortling sadistically after kissing Amy’s hand and performing his best Vincent Price impression.
 After all, that’s what vampires are supposed to do.

-McDowall and Sarandon prove the movie’s key players, but there is stellar work from top to bottom, from William Ragsdale’s pale-faced protagonist to his long-suffering sweetheart, Amy (Amanda Bearse), her transformation from high school frump to sultry vampiress really quite staggering.
-A young Stephen Geoffreys puts in a typically enigmatic performance as the aforementioned Evil, who is finally given the platform to live up to his unfortunate moniker.
-Dorothy Fielding is also a hoot as Brewster’s lovelorn mother, receiving her dashing neighbour with one hand and waving away her son’s barely registered ravings with the other.
+McDowall and Sarandon prove the movie’s key players, but there’s stellar work from top to bottom, from William Ragsdale’s pale-faced protagonist to his long-suffering sweetheart, Amy (Amanda Bearse), her transformation from high school frump to sultry vampiress really quite staggering.
+A young Stephen Geoffreys puts in a typically enigmatic performance as the aforementioned Evil, who is finally given the platform to live up to his unfortunate moniker by becoming Dandridge’s obsequious and devilishly wicked minion.
+Jonathan Stark also stands tall with less screen time, emitting a queerly aloof smattering of inhumanity as Dandridge’s trusted helper, Billy Cole.
+Dorothy Fielding is a particular hoot as Brewster’s lovelorn mother, receiving her dashing neighbour with one hand and waving away her son’s barely registered ravings with the other.
 For a teenage boy, there’s nothing worse than being publicly patronised by a parent, particularly when there’s a bloodsucking monster grinning through his teeth over her shoulder.

 Jerry Dandridge [after kissing Amy’s hand and saying ‘charmed’] Isn’t that what vampires are supposed to do, Charlie?

 It is this irony that makes us get so firmly behind the Vincent character.
-We can laugh at his flamboyant pretence.
-We can marvel at his physical cowardice and sham persona, but beneath it all we know this is a good man facing unprecedented odds, and as an audience we love nothing more than an underdog, especially those who begin without a heroic bone in their body.
+We can laugh at his flamboyant pretence, we can marvel at his physical cowardice and sham persona, but beneath it all we know this is a good man facing unprecedented odds, and as an audience we love nothing more than an underdog, especially those who begin without a heroic bone in their body.
 This isn’t Luke Skywalker and Darth Vader.
 This is a washed-up fraud facing an altogether real threat: a bona fide Nosferatu who prefers the comfort and convenience of suburbia to the faraway castle.
 This monster does not reside in a mythical land, he is right on Vincent’s doorstep, and our washed-up actor is the only one even half qualified to rectify that.
+A scary thought indeed.

 Fright Night was an immediate critical and financial success and would fare just as well in the rental market a year later.
 It’s no surprise.
 Tom Holland has always been a writer/director of immense wit and intelligence, as movies such as the vastly underappreciated Psycho II and franchise monster Child’s Play will attest.
-He understands what makes an audience tick, with a particular talent for toying with expectation, and Fright Night taps into the consciousness of ’80s suburban America with typical aplomb.
-Even the The Lost Boys, which essentially plays around with the same premise, substituting neighbour for brother, fails to relate to its audience on such a fundamental level.
-As a pop culture vehicle that evokes nostalgia, it does a much more effective job, and would fare significantly better at the box office as a result.
-But while its sense of rapport is in many ways superficial, with a larger focus on fashion and music and popular MTV aesthetics, Fright Night breaks tradition by relying on it.
+He understands what makes an audience tick, with a particular talent for toying with expectation, and Fright Night taps into the consciousness of 80s suburban America with typical aplomb.
+Even the The Lost Boys, which essentially plays around with the same premise, substituting neighbour for brother, fails to relate to its audience on such a fundamental level, an over-reliance on style often substituting for characterisation.
+As a pop culture vehicle that evokes nostalgia, it does a much more effective job, and would fare significantly better at the box office as a result, but while its sense of rapport is in many ways superficial, with a larger focus on fashion and music and popular MTV aesthetics, Fright Night breaks tradition by relying on it.
 It appeals to our love of the genre and as a result the ironies come quite naturally, making our knowledge essential to the movie’s power.

-In spite of the dominance of the likes of Krueger and Voorhees, the 1980s produced some unique and much-loved vampire flicks, movies that will go down as some of the most memorable in the entire genre.
-The Lost Boys will invariably prove the cult favourite, while future Oscar winner Kathryn Bigelow redefined the genre in her own way with the devastatingly bleak, neo-western horror Near Dark.
+Despite the dominance of the likes of Fred Krueger and Jason Voorhees, the 1980s produced some of the most unique and best-loved vampire flicks, movies that will go down as some of the most memorable in the entire genre.
+The Lost Boys will invariably prove the cult favourite, while future Oscar winner Kathryn Bigelow put her own inimitable spin on the genre with the devastatingly bleak neo-western Near Dark.
 Of those three, Fright Night is perhaps the least lauded, and for the life of me I can’t imagine why.
 It may not have the star power of Schumacher’s brat pack-laden extravaganza, or the seminal qualities of the stylish and emotionally barren Near Dark, but as a genre piece it is a near perfect production, and one of the most satisfying low-key treats of the decade.